Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 • Official transcript

-• Letter of program completion from your DLI
+• Program completion letter from your DLI

 • Digital photo (passport-style)